4.0 Completing Section 2 of Form I-9

 - Notations that describe extensions of employment authorization or a document’s expiration date for individuals in certain nonimmigrant categories or granted Temporary Protected Status (TPS).
-For more information, see Section 4.4, Automatic Extensions of Employment Authorization Documents (EADs) in Certain Circumstances, and Section 6, Evidence of Status for Certain Categories.
+For more information, see Section 4.4, Automatic Extensions of Employment Authorization and/or Employment Authorization Documents (EADs) in Certain Circumstances, and Section 6, Evidence of Status for Certain Categories.

 - Information from additional documents that F-1 or J-1 nonimmigrant employees may present including the Student and Exchange Visitor (SEVIS) number and the program end date from Form I-20, Certificate of Eligibility for Nonimmigrant Student Status, or DS-2019, Certificate of Eligibility for Exchange Visitor (J-1) Status, as required.

 - Replacement document information if a receipt was previously presented.